• Skip to primary navigation

 • Preheat oven to 220 degrees celsius.

-• To make the piping, mix the flour and enough water to make a paste in the TM bowl for 20 seconds, Speed 4.
+• To make the piping, mix the flour and enough water to make a smooth thick paste in the Thermomix bowl for 20 seconds, Speed 4.
 Scrape down the sides and repeat for a further 20 seconds.

 • Place the mixture into a piping bag (or a sealable ziplock bag with the edge corner snipped off).
 Pipe crosses onto the buns.